AleksandarSekulic/RFSI/README.md

 ## Methodology

 **Random Forest Spatial Interpolation (RFSI)** is a novel methodology for spatial interpolation using machine learning, i.e. random forest (RF) (Breiman 2001).
 The main novelty is that it uses observations at n nearest locations and distances from these locations to the prediction location as spatial covariates to improve accuracy of RF.
+***Note that Out-of-bag (OOB) error statistics from RFSI model are biased and should not be considered as accuracy metrics (they do not show spatial accuracy)!
+The proper way to assess accuaracy of the RFSI model is by using the nested k-fold cross-validation (`cv.rfsi` function of the R package [meteo](https://github.com/AleksandarSekulic/Rmeteo), Sekulić et al. 2020b).***

 ## Case studies